lwjohnst86/analyzing-cohorts-course/chapter4.md

 - Rename the table headers to "Measures", "Baseline", "Second followup", and "Third followup", then build the table into markdown format.

 `@hint`
-- The new column headers should be passed as a character vector.
+- The new column headers should be given as a character vector.

 `@sample_code`
 ```{r}